 Here are a few to consider:

-- If you prefer hiking, this full day hiking tour with hotel pick-up in Barcelona includes 5 hours of hiking and gives you time to see all the coastal highlights of Palamós.
+- If you enjoy hiking, this full day hiking tour with hotel pick-up in Barcelona includes 5 hours of hiking and gives you time to see all the coastal highlights of Palamós.

 Getting Around Palamós